I'm Your Daddy

 "I'm Your Daddy" is a song by the band Weezer.
-It is the second track and second American single after "(If You're Wondering If I Want You To) I Want You To" from the band's seventh album Raditude.
+It is the second track and second American single after "(If You're Wondering If I Want You To) I Want You To" from the band's seventh studio album Raditude.
 The band released the single on January 20, 2010, and it debuted at number thirty on the Modern Rock Tracks.

 Reception

 "I'm Your Daddy" was mentioned in many professional reviews of Raditude with mixed to positive reactions.
 Rolling Stone writer Rob Sheffield liked Raditude and singled out "I'm Your Daddy" by saying that Cuomo's "willingness to make fun of his psychosexual damage only makes (the song) more poignant."
 New York Times writer Ben Ratliff called the song "the record’s best riff-monster" and said that is "bears traces of trademark Weezer-think."
 Some reviewers who didn't like the album still point out the song as being one of its better tracks; The A.V.
 Club gave the album a C+ on their website but still referred to "I'm Your Daddy" as "well-crafted pop".